MartinIglesias86/flow-weather-app/README.md

 If you choose a city from the drop-down menu it will show you the information from that city, but by default or if you don't pick an option from the drop-down, it will show the info based on geo-location if you authorize it, if you don't it will show the information from Buenos Aires, Argentina.

+# Disclosure

+Fully knowing that it shouldn't be done this way, but thinking in a practical way to present the challenge, the environmental variables and the .env file are gonna be on the project repository.
+In a real project that data would not be accesible to the client.

 ## 🔧 Characteristics and commands

 ### 👨🏻‍💻 Install